-Ethan still resides in NYC, but he spends most of his time now on his passion project I2 Learning.
+Ethan still resides in NYC, is a board member of TDM portfolio company League, and he spends most of his time now on his passion project I2 Learning.

 Up until March 2018, Hilton was Co-CEO of Accent Group (formerly RCG), a leading ASX retail business.
 Hilton joined Accent in 2006 when the business had a market capitalisation of $8m.
 Over the next 12 years, the team grew the business to an $800m market capitalisation and delivered total shareholder returns in excess of 25% CAGR.

 As a native South African, it is odd to note how ambivalent he is to the Springboks beating the Wallabies in rugby, despite being a passionate sports fan.
 Perhaps this says something about Hilton’s diplomatic nature more than his true beliefs.